mohammadIbrahim97/Learn_Cpp_From-A_To_Z/README.md

 - Differences between stack and heap
 - C++ implementation of design patterns (here, the Factory pattern)

-## Time Frame
-- Attendance at the lab sessions is mandatory.
-- Lab 2 must be completed by the 5th lab session.
-You therefore have 2 weeks to work on it.
-- The lab staff will assess your work.
-- Successful completion during the lab time is mandatory for the lab certificate.
-- The assignment may be done in teams of up to 2 people or individually.

 ## Task Description
 Use a compiler environment of your choice and create a new C++ project in an IDE of your choice with the following files and requirements: